 Being an outdoor site, basic motion detection can generate a storm of emails, especially during bad weather.
 The primary reason for looking at doing a gradual uprade from Foscam to Hikvision for Acusense.
 Checked with Hikvision UK before buying to check that all the smart stuff is done “in camera” and not depenant on the NVR.
 Essential at this stage.
 At the moment we just need the camera to send email notifications when it detects “human” activity via Smart Events.

-The DS-2CD2146G2-ISU arrived last Monday and didn't take long to get it up and running on the local LAN on site via PoE.
-Even managed to get the Foscam NVR to do the via ONVIF – after tweaking the main and substream video settings to match the FI9961EP Foscams, enabling ONVIF in the Intergration settings and setting up an ONVIF user.
+The DS-2CD2146G2-ISU arrived last Monday and didn’t take long to get it up and running on the local LAN on site via PoE.
+Even managed to get the Foscam NVR to do the video recording via ONVIF – after tweaking the main and substream video settings to match the FI9961EP Foscams, enabling ONVIF in the Intergration settings and setting up an ONVIF user.

 Have done all the network settings in line with rest of the system (fixed IP, changed the default ports used for HTTP, HTTPS and ONVIF.
 All well and good.
 It gets the time via NTP and so DNS resolution is working.